aidant842/MSP2/README.md

 ### Code
 * Drop down play game button [here](https://www.w3schools.com/howto/howto_js_dropdown.asp)
 * Some tutorials i watched [here](https://www.youtube.com/watch?v=9TcU2C1AACw&t=900s) and [here] https://www.youtube.com/watch?v=21eSpMtJwrc
-* I found a template for this README in one the channels in slack, however i can no longer remember where it was to credit the user who posted it.
+* I found a template for this README in one of the channels in slack, however i can no longer remember where it was to credit the user who posted it.

 ### Images
 * [Snake and Mouse](https://www.shutterstock.com/)